RenierC/mycelium-test/README.md

 - Visit [https://mycelium-test.vercel.app/](https://mycelium-test.vercel.app/)
 - Add the arbitraty address on the first field of the form.
 - Add the ERC20 compliant contract address on the second field of the form.
+- In your wallet transfer the ERC20 to an address back and forth and the list will populate

 ### Run Locally